BLONDIE the Shetland pony trotted into a Teesside care home to meet elderly residents.

-The delighted residents greeted Blondie with smiles and even a song – which almost wooed the pony to sleep.
+The delighted residents greeted Blondie with smiles and even a song – which almost wooed the Shetland pony to sleep.

 Resident Ivy Thomas began singing as soon as she approached, when Blondie rested her head on Ivy’s knee and closed her eyes.

 Fellow resident John Cliff Magson, who is profoundly deaf and chooses not to participate in many activities, was overcome with the visit.

 He said: “It was the best thing I’ve ever seen.
 It brightened up my day.
 It brightened up my whole week.”

 Resident Norman Curry said: “I didn’t ever expect to see a horse walking into my room.”